GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

-I've cut out of a few extra helper methods above so only focus on the main logic.
-As seen in the `getAllPaginated` query instantiation above we've passed a number of arguments to the `Query` constructor.
-The first is obviously our GraphQL+- query string.
-The second is a `route` string, which will be by [ExpressJS](https://expressjs.com/) in the event we want to perform a query with the API (more on that later).
-The third parameter is an array of custom `ParamType` objects, which are just a custom types that help determine if passed parameters are valid.
+I've cut out of a few extra helper methods above to focus on the main logic.
+As seen in the `TweetQueries.getAllPaginated` query instantiation above we've passed a number of arguments to the `Query` constructor.
+The first is our GraphQL+- query string.
+The second is a `route` string, which will be used by [ExpressJS](https://expressjs.com/) in the event we want to perform a query with the API (more on that later).
+The third parameter is an array of custom `ParamType` objects, which are custom types that help determine if passed runtime parameters are valid.
+We'll see how these are validated in the next section.

 ### Simplifying Query Execution